-This page is dedicated to my new blog series, “Featured Foodie on the Cheap”.
-Every other week I will be featuring a fellow foodie with all the best intel on cheap eats in Charleston.
+This page is dedicated to my blog series, “Featured Foodie on the Cheap”.
+Every few weeks I will be featuring a fellow foodie with all the best intel on cheap eats in Charleston.
 If you are interested in being featured in this blog series, please contact me at firstname.lastname@example.org.

 Week of May 17-22

 This week’s featured foodie is Karmin of “Hangry Mess”.
 Keep reading to see what she’s got to say about great, affordable happy hour spots and cheap eats!